geocompx/geocompr/rev.md

     - https://github.com/Robinlovelace/geocompr/commit/678cd3a98ce1b3aeabf232efe6eb4a8a4ba50907
 - [FIXED] 4.2.1: instead of mentioning a lot of options while forwarding to a future section for what is meant, I think this section would work better when it would start with a simple example.
 Introducing earlier what is meant by a spatial relation may also clarify this chapter.
     - https://github.com/Robinlovelace/geocompr/commit/9341211cbbee8cc3d949a424b34aaa186af1861b
+- [FIXED] Since figure 2.9 (right) plots long/lat coordinates to a flat surface, you may want to explain which projection it uses.